-- Hours of service necessary to implement FAPE for all identified SWD through a continuum of services, in the least restrictive environment, implemented by a highly qualified workforce. - Incremental changes to staff occur, as needed, based on a continuous review of caseload information and students' needs. - Itinerant service provider assignments aligned to the needs of the special education staff and students with disabilities. - Services are provided within the school of residence to the maximum extent possible. - Additional staff is allocated to regional programs as required by program design. - Allocation and scheduling of special education staff within a building, correlates to each building's Master Schedule and individual school improvement plan, based on student needs outlined in the IEP. - Systematic administration and review of the Student Assistance Needs Summary (SANS) to identify students who may need additional adult supports in order to access general education curriculum and to monitor the implementation of fading plans. - Consideration is given to the following staffing ratios outlined on the table entitled Staffing Ratios:
+- Hours of service necessary to implement FAPE for all identified SWD through a continuum of services, in the least restrictive environment, implemented by a highly qualified workforce. - Incremental changes to staff occur, as needed, based on a continuous review of caseload information and students' needs. - Itinerant service provider assignments aligned to the needs of the special education staff and students with disabilities. - Services are provided within the school of residence to the maximum extent possible. - Additional staff are allocated to regional programs as required by program design. - Allocation and scheduling of special education staff within a building, correlates to each building's Master Schedule, individual school improvement plan, and service needs as outlined in each IEP. - Systematic administration and review of the Student Assistance Needs Summary (SANS) to identify students who may need additional adult supports to access the general education curriculum and to monitor the implementation of fading plans. - Consideration is given to the following staffing ratios outlined in the table below: